 Disk space evaluation

-- Number of replicas: Each shard must have at least one replica.
+- Number of replica shards: Each primary shard must have at least one replica shard.

 - Indexing overheads: In most cases, indexing overheads are 10% greater than those of